 Omega’s programs, which are supported by the service community members through their work, embrace the concept of equal emphasis on developing mind, body, heart, and spirit, as well as the social dimensions of the self.
 Our Holistic Education Program is designed to facilitate this process of self-discovery within the context of community.
-During the season, nearly 1,800 exclusive community classes are available.
+During the season, more than 2000 exclusive community classes are available.

 In addition to these classes, there are a number of events, including purification lodges, community dances, talent shows, arts and crafts fairs, and a weekly Sanctuary Hour, where we gather as a community to hear special guests share wisdom from their life experience.
 Speakers have included Seane Corn, Julia Butterfly Hill, Bobby McFerrin, Alex and Allyson Grey, Alan Arkin, and our cofounders Elizabeth Lesser and Stephan Rechtschaffen.